ai-dock/ai-horde-dreamer/README.md

 You may opt to mount a data volume at `/workspace`

-If you have mounted the workspace directory then the AI-Horde-Worker will be moved there.
-This is useful to avoid having to re-download all of your models.
+If you have mounted the workspace directory then the AI-Horde-Worker will be moved there from its default location in `/opt` and symlinked back into the running container.
+This is useful to avoid having to re-download all of your models or for making changes to your configuration without a container restart.

+The provided docker-compose.yaml will mount the local directory `./workspace` at `/workspace`.

 ## On Run